Professors

 Case Studies

-Select case studies from the below list will be explored in seminars.
-Students will also be encouraged to build upon and/or look beyond the case studies below for their essays and presentations.
+Select case studies will be explored in seminars.
+Students will also be encouraged to build upon the examples below for their essays and presentations.
+Case studies might include:

 Algiers